 Putting on a climbing harness is not a very complicated task.
 However, it must be carried out with great meticulousness, as our safety and comfort depend on our doing it correctly.
 These are, in a summarized and simple way, the main steps that must be followed to put on a harness:

-- Position: the belt above the hips, almost at the level of the navel, to avoid slipping out in case of being head down.
-Tighten it tightly leaving a maximum of two fingers of slack.
+- Position: the belt above the hips, almost at the navel level, to avoid slipping out in case of being head down.
+Tighten it tightly, leaving a maximum of two fingers of slack.

 - Adjust: the legs using an elastic part in case they are not adjustable.
 The tighter you are, the more comfortable you will feel when hanging, although it will reduce your mobility.